open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 This `artifact` type was [defined][artifact-definition] to point to a URL and holds a "human-readable" identifier `Revision` of a blob stored in a http-server inside the controller.

 The `artifact` idea was part of a bigger [RFC][fluxcd-rfc] for `FluxCD`.
-Unfortunately, a possible implementation was postponed to an unspecified time in the future and the implementation details were also unclear.
+Unfortunately, the change would be difficult to communicate and potentially prompt security audits on FluxCDs customer side.
+Thus, the proposal was not acceptable in the given format due to the differences on the watch on the `artifact` resource.
 This was tantamount to a rejection.
-(^ ongoing discussion if it is rejected or not)

 Therefore, the original purpose of that Custom Resource `artifact` is not present anymore.
 Additionally, the team decided to not use a plain http-server but an internal OCI registry to store and publish its blobs that are produced by